marb61a/Course-Notes/Misc/SEO/SEO Manager.md

   -
   - Identifying an SEO strategy early is important so that you are aware what needs to be done with a site
     - This should take into account any challenges that there are within the business
-  - 4 common pillars of strategy to maxmise results
+  - 4 common pillars of strategy to maximise results
     - How your site currently performs, what are its strengths and weaknesses
       - This shows where is performing and where performance is not meeting expectations
       - Without knowing where a site is at the moment performancewise it will be very hard to know where to target improvements